-- (1) Under the terms of Messrs.
-Shuster's and Sherwood's respective employment agreements, each would be entitled to be paid his respective annual base salary in effect at the time of termination and any earned and unpaid annual bonus for a prior award period, both to the extent not previously paid (other than any deferred portion of such earned and annual bonus). - (2) Under the terms of their respective employment arrangements, each would be entitled to be paid the amounts of any Accrued Benefits through the date of termination to the extent not previously paid or provided. - (3) As provided in Messrs.
-Shuster's and Sherwood's respective employment agreements, amount includes the sum of (i) Mr. Shuster's or Mr. Sherwood's annual base salary plus (ii) his 2013 target annual bonus, which was 100% of the annual base salary. - (4) With a Qualifying Termination, any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of termination. - (5) With a Qualifying Termination, unvested time-vested shares would have become fully vested at the date of termination and unvested performance shares would have remained outstanding and subject to vesting upon the achievement of the applicable stock price goals. - (6) As provided in Messrs.
-Shuster's and Sherwood's respective employment agreements, amount includes three times the sum of (i) Mr. Shuster's or Mr. Sherwood's annual base salary plus (ii) his 2013 target annual bonus, which was 100% of the annual base salary. - (7) Upon a change in control, any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested immediately. - (8) Upon a change in control, time-vested shares would have become fully vested and our Compensation Committee would thereafter determine whether outstanding performance shares would vest based on the attainment of the stock price goals at the time of the change in control. - (9) As provided in Mr. Pachura's letter agreement, amount includes the sum of (i) Mr. Pachura's annual base salary plus (ii) his 2013 target annual bonus, which was 75% of the annual base salary - (10) With a Qualifying Termination, a prorated portion of Mr. Pachura's outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of termination and Mr. Pachura would have 90 days following such Qualifying Termination to exercise his vested stock options. - (11) As provided in Mr. Pachura's letter agreement, amount includes one and one-half times the sum of (i) Mr. Pachura's annual base salary plus (ii) his 2013 target annual bonus, which was 75% of the annual base salary.
+- (1) Under the terms of Mr. Shuster's employment agreement, he would be entitled to be paid any Accrued Compensation. - (2) Under the terms of Mr. Shuster's employment agreement, he would be entitled to be paid any Accrued Benefits. - (3) As provided in Mr. Shuster's employment agreement, amount is equal to the sum of (1) any Accrued Compensation and (2) the sum of one times his annual base salary at the time of termination and one times his target annual bonus for the year in which the termination occurs, which, for 2016, was 100% of his annual base salary. - (4) Upon a termination of employment without "cause" or for "good reason," any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of such termination.
+As of December 31, 2016, 175,867 of Mr. Shuster's total outstanding, unvested stock options were "in the money," meaning that such options had an exercise price less than the Closing Price.
+See "Outstanding Equity"

+- Awards at 2016 Fiscal Year End," above. - (5) With a termination of employment without "cause" or for "good reason," unvested time-vested RSUs would have become fully vested at the date of termination and unvested performance RSUs would have remained outstanding and subject to vesting upon the achievement of the applicable stock price goals. - (6) As provided in Mr. Shuster's employment agreement, amount includes two times the sum of (i) Mr. Shuster's annual base salary at the time of termination plus (ii) his target annual bonus, for the year in which the termination occurs, which, for 2016, was 100% of his annual base salary. - (7) Upon a change in control, any outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested as of the date of such change in control.
+As of December 31, 2016, 175,867 and 57,467 of Mr. Shuster's and Ms. Merkle's total outstanding, unvested stock options, respectively, were in the money, with exercise prices less than the Closing Price.
+All of Mr. Farrell's outstanding, unvested stock options were in the money, with an exercise price less than the Closing Price.
+See "Outstanding Equity Awards at 2016 Fiscal Year End," above. - (8) Upon a change in control, unvested time-vested RSUs would have become fully vested and the Committee would thereafter determine whether any outstanding performance RSUs held by Mr. Shuster or Ms. Merkle would vest based on the attainment of the stock price goals at the time of the change in control. - (9) Amounts payable under the Severance Plan upon a Terminating Event.
+See "Termination of Employment without Cause or Resignation with Good Reason Severance Plan Benefits," above. - (10) With a termination of employment without "cause," a prorated portion of the executive's outstanding stock options that were not then exercisable and vested would have become fully exercisable and vested at the date of termination.
+The value in this table was derived based on a prorated portion of each executive's outstanding, unvested stock options that would have vested at the next vesting date, which were in the money, with exercise prices less than the Closing Price.
+See "Outstanding Equity Awards at 2016 Fiscal Year End," above. - (11) As provided in Mr. Farrell's offer letter, amount includes one and a half times the sum of his (i) annual base salary at the time of termination plus (ii) his target annual bonus for the year in which the termination occurs, which, for 2016, was 100% of his annual base salary.